pivotal-cf/docs-tiledev/CODE-OF-CONDUCT.md

 **Consequence**: A private, written warning from community leaders, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
-A public apology may be requested.
+A public apology can be requested.

 ### 2. Warning